 This procedure once involved a long incision that extended from ear to ear across the scalp, which could cause scarring, hair loss, and persistent numbness in the area, side effects that deterred many patients from gaining the benefits of an elevated brow.

-Today, the minimally-invasive endoscopic approach is the most common technique for brow lift procedures, which results in a shorter recovery time, and beautiful, natural-looking results.
+Today, the minimally-invasive endoscopic approach is the most common Forehead lift technique, which results in a shorter recovery time, and beautiful, natural-looking results.
 Instead of one long incision, the procedure involves several smaller incisions and utilizing special instruments that result in reduced scarring, hair loss, and numbness.

 The Benefits of an Endoscopic Brow Lift